JohnnyWyc/JohnnyWyc.github.io/_pages/about.md

 My research interests focus on the interpretability and trust boundaries of deep learning models, with particular emphasis on robustness, reliability, and safety under distributional shift.
 I am interested in understanding how and why deep neural networks fail, and in developing principled methods that improve their reliability in high-stakes and open-world settings.

-Recently, my work explores these trust boundaries from two complementary perspectives: Out-of-distribution detection and Out-of-distribution generalization.I am interested in pursuing further research on trustworthy and robust machine learning in a PhD program.
+Recently, my work explores these trust boundaries from two complementary perspectives: Out-of-distribution detection and Out-of-distribution generalization.
+I am interested in pursuing further research on trustworthy and robust machine learning in a PhD program.